swvanbuuren/pqthread-commms/README.md

 ![Pqthreads design](doc/design.svg)

 Communication between the GUI and worker threads is solely done using Signal/Slot connections.
-This is faciliated by the GUI- and WorkerAgents.
+This is facilitated by the GUI- and WorkerAgents.

 The interface of a GUI Object is exposed by means of a Worker Object in the Worker Thread.

-It is possible expose the interface of mutiple types of GUI Objects (in the shwon schematic `FigureWindow` and `GraphWindow`), which requires multiple `Worker`- and `GUIAgent`s.
-These are helds the `GUIAgency` and `WorkerAgency` respectively.
+It is possible expose the interface of multiple types of GUI Objects (in the shown schematic `FigureWindow` and `GraphWindow`), which requires multiple `Worker`- and `GUIAgent`s.
+These are held the `GUIAgency` and `WorkerAgency` respectively.

 For each type of GUI/Worker object pair, it's also possible to instantiate